Xuzhou Metro: Second phase

 These lines was approved by the National Development and Reform Commission on January 20, 2020.

 Third phase

-The third phase of metro lines, still in planning, will complete the Xuzhou Metro's complete plan of 7 urban metro lines and 4 suburban lines.
-This phase will include the second phases of Line 1 and Line 2 and the entirety of Line 7, as well as the suburban lines S1, S2, S3, and S4.
+The third phase of metro lines, currently in the planning stage, will finalize the plans for the Xuzhou Metro, consisting of 7 urban metro lines and 4 suburban lines.
+This phase will encompass the extension of Line 1 and Line 2 into their second phases, the full development of Line 7, and the incorporation of suburban lines S1, S2, S3, and S4 into the expanding metro network of Xuzhou.